plone/tagung.plone.de/frontend/README.md

 ## Installation

-To install your project, you must choose the method appropriate to your version of Volto.
+To install your project, you should choose the method appropriate to your version of Volto.

 ### Volto 17 and earlier